-This twenty-one minute sound file, taken from a youth audience (ages 13-27) with Khyentse Rinpoche, is presented here with the permission of Dzongsar Jamyang Khyentse Rinpoche.
+This audio file of an audience with teenagers, is presented here with the permission of Dzongsar Jamyang Khyentse Rinpoche.
 The audience took place in Halifax on 29 November 2008.

 On growing up too fast